jmeis/v2-template/README.md

 ## Toolchain Overview

-This reference implementation is based on the [Tekton open source technology](https://tekton.dev/) and is a key part of the IBM `one-pipeline` initiative which seeks to enable standardized compliance across DevOps pipelines for [IBM Public Cloud](https://www.ibm.com/cloud/public) service teams.
+This reference implementation is based on the [Tekton open source technology](https://tekton.dev/) and is a key part of the IBM `DevSecOps` initiative which seeks to enable standardized compliance across DevOps pipelines for [IBM Public Cloud](https://www.ibm.com/cloud/public) service teams.
 The specification recommends seperation of  the CI (Continuous Integration) tasks from the CD (Continous Deployment) tasks.
 Please refer to the [Deploy a Secure and Compliant Kubernetes Application](https://github.ibm.com/open-toolchain/compliance-cd-toolchain) guide to setup a Continous Deployment Pipeline to deploy your application to production environments.

 The toolchain is pre-configured with a simple sample application to enable out-of-the box evaluation.
 It features various categories of tasks like *source control integration*, *issue tracking*, *status checking*, *static code scanning*, *unit tests*, *vulnerability advisories*, *image signing* and more.
 It also is configured with an *evidence locker* and *inventory repository*, and is designed to test, build and deploy the sample application to an *IBM Cloud Kubernetes Cluster* whenever the application code or configurations are modified.
 The image below provides a pictorial overview of the toolchain components and flow.